thoughtspot/thoughtspot.github.io/pages/admin/backup_restore/overview_snapshot.md

 ## Create a manual snapshot

 You should create a snapshot before making any changes to the environment, loading a large amount of new data, or changing the structure of a table.
-ThoughtSpot limits you to 25 snapshots and 20 manual snapshots.
+You can have up to 20 manual snapshots at a time, after which, you have to clear one before you are able to create another.
 If you need to delete a snapshot, contact ThoughtSpot Support.

 {% include note.html content="When you upgrade, all existing snapshots from the previous version of ThoughtSpot will become manual snapshots." %}